Regional sports network: Impact of cord-cutting, shifts to free-to-air and OTT

 Ahead of the 2024–25 NBA and NHL seasons, more teams ended their contracts with Diamond Sports Group in favor of an FTA/OTT model, including the Dallas Mavericks (with Tegna Inc. and KFAA-TV), Florida Panthers (who signed with Scripps Sports), and the New Orleans Pelicans (who signed with Gray to launch its Gulf Coast Sports & Entertainment Network).
-After the Seattle Mariners acquired WBD's stake in Root Sports Northwest, the Portland Trail Blazers and Seattle Kraken similarly exited the network, partnering on FTA/OTT models with Sinclair Broadcast Group and Tegna Inc., respectively.
-Three teams based in Chicago would take a different approach to the challenges faced by cord-cutting.
-In June 2024, the Blackhawks, Bulls, and White Sox would announce the creation of Chicago Sports Network later that year.
-While the channel was effectively a new RSN (replacing the teams' previous contracts with NBC Sports Chicago), the channel would be available over the air in addition to offering its OTT service and carriage via various cable and satellite providers in the market.
-Meanwhile, the Dallas Stars would announce that they would stream their games on Victory+, a newly-created free ad-supported streaming television platform; the Anaheim Ducks would later join the Victory+ platform while simulcasting most games on over the air television in the Los Angeles market.
-Before the 2025–26 NHL season, the Tampa Bay Lightning would leave FanDuel Sports and announce a deal with Scripps Sports.
-Several NBA and NHL teams that have remained on the FanDuel Sports Networks have sold packages of game simulcasts to OTA stations within their regional markets.
+After the Seattle Mariners acquired WBD's stake in Root Sports Northwest, the Portland Trail Blazers and Seattle Kraken similarly exited the network, partnering on FTA/OTT models with Sinclair Broadcast Group and Tegna Inc./Amazon Prime Video, respectively.
+In June 2024, the Blackhawks, Bulls, and White Sox would announce the creation of the Chicago Sports Network with backing from Standard General.
+While the channel was effectively a new RSN (replacing the teams' previous contracts with NBC Sports Chicago), the channel would be available over the air in addition to offering its OTT service and carriage via various cable and satellite providers in the market (although the network would later scale back its FTA availability as a condition of a carriage agreement with Comcast).
+Meanwhile, the Dallas Stars would announce that they would stream their games on Victory+, a newly-created free ad-supported streaming television platform; the Anaheim Ducks would also join the Victory+ platform, and sublicensed FTA rights to Fox Television Stations' KCOP and KTTV.
+Victory+ would later launch linear FAST channels targeting Anaheim and Dallas-related content respectively, effectively creating streaming RSNs.

+Before the 2025–26 NHL season, the Tampa Bay Lightning would leave FanDuel Sports Network and announce a deal with Scripps Sports.
+Several NBA and NHL teams that had remained on the FanDuel Sports Networks have sold packages of game simulcasts to OTA stations within their regional markets.
+In April 2026, Main Street Sports Group would announce that they would wind down the FanDuel Sports Networks after the end of the then-ongoing NHL and NBA seasons.
+Following the announcement, the NBA's Detroit Pistons and the NHL's Nashville Predators would sign deals with Scripps Sports; while the Miami Heat signed with local independent station WPLG, the Atlanta Hawks with Gray, and the Charlotte Hornets and Orlando Magic with Cox Media Group stations in both their home markets.
+The National Hockey League was reportedly in the process of establishing a production hub to provide broadcast services for the remaining former FDSN teams; it would later announce a deal with Amazon Prime Video for local streaming rights to those teams.
+The Memphis Grizzlies and Minnesota Timberwolves would announce that their regional broadcasts would exclusively stream on DAZN, becoming the first NBA team to forgo traditional linear television completely; the Cleveland Cavaliers, Indiana Pacers, and San Antonio Spurs would announce their own deals with DAZN including limited packages of over-the-air games.